parhamrahmani/SAP-UI-Landscape-XML-Modifier/README.md

 - ***Update Service IDs:*** The programme updates the service IDs of items based on the regenerated UUIDs of services.
 This ensures proper referencing and consistency within the XML file.

-- ***Remove SAPUILandscapeGlobal Inclusions:*** If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this include.
+- ***Remove SAPUILandscapeGlobal Inclusions:*** If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this inclusion.
 This is necessary to make the XML file a central file that can be used independently.

 - ***Exporting an Excel file of all SAP systems:*** Information exported is node names, system names, SID, system types, system URL (for FIORI or NWBC types) or server address, router address, etc.